vainorantanen/WebbiDevausta/Projketi2_Quiz-sovellus/README.md

-# Project 2: Question application

-Write the documentation of your project here.
-Do not include your personal details (e.g. name or student number).

-Remember to include the address of the online location where your project is running as it is a key part of the submission.

 This project provides you with a multiple choice questions application.
 The application consists of 4 main parts: topics, questions, question answer options and the quiz -Admin can create and remove whole topics.